JaysFreaky/nixos/README.md

 ## Installation
 While you can clone this repo and build on your system, I created a guided install script which prepares the system for NixOS:

-* Scans and selects disk devices to prepare for installation
+* Scans and prompts for disk selection to use for installation
-* Prompts to create either a swap file or partition, based on system RAM, or no swap at all
+* Prompts for creating either a file or partition for swap, based on system RAM, or no swap at all
-* Prompts what user name is used in the flake, which is used for the password file name
+* Prompts for what user name is declared in the flake
-* Prompts to set the user password and then generates a hashed password file
+* Prompts to set the user password and then generates a hashed password file named after the user
-* Prompts to set GRUB2 password and then generates hashed password file (Systemd is used by default, but sets this for possible future use.)
+* Prompts to set a GRUB2 password and then generates a hashed password file (systemd is used by default, but is set for future use)
-* Creates, encrypts, and formats: boot, key, swap (if used), and root partitions
+* Creates boot, swap (if used), and root partitions
+* Prompts for encryption, and if selected:
   * Prompts for cryptkey and cryptroot passwords (cryptkey is used at every boot; cryptroot is a backup in the case cryptkey gets corrupted.)
+  * Creates a key partition and generates a random key for unlocking
+  * Encrypts key, swap (if used), and root partitions
-* Backs up LUKS headers for cryptkey/root
+  * Backs up LUKS headers for key & root partitions
 * Creates persist directories
 * Clones this repo into the persistant config directory
-* Select a system hostname based off what is already established in the flake
+* Select an existing system hostname based off of entries in the flake
-* Generates and adds a swap.nix file to the local repo before install (if used)
+* Generates and commits a swap.nix file to the local repo before install (if used)
 * Install NixOS

 Now for the fun part!
 To start the installation script from within the NixOS installer, run the following as root: